RouninMedia/Da3SH/README.md

 One prominent argument is that *Separation of Concerns* is a robust principle but one which makes more sense when the concerns to be separated each represent a *structured, presented, behaviour-oriented Page Component* rather than one of the technologies declaring structure, declaring presentation or enabling behaviour across the entire live web document.

 From an overview perspective, there *is* something in this.
-But the fact remains: whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the process may result in a large, awkward, not-easily-separable mixed-mudball of code, in which concerns like
+But the fact remains: whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the process may result in a large, awkward, not-easily-separable mixed-mudball of code, in which concerns like:

  - *HTML-based structure*
  - *CSS-based presentation*